alexpolt/alexpolt.github.io/src/index.md

 >   If every single one were to follow the Ten Commandments, then suddenly a paradise
->   would become, here, on Earth.
+>   would happen not in other world, but here - on Earth.

   * [Color Throne - Brain Gymnastics](color-throne.html)